The Firemen's Ball: Background

-After the success of Loves of a Blonde (1965), Forman, along with fellow screenwriters Ivan Passer and Jaroslav Papoušek, could not concentrate on their follow-up screenplay and so went to the small north Bohemian town of Vrchlabí to hole up in a hotel and concentrate on writing.
-"One evening, to amuse ourselves, we went to a real firemen's ball" Forman recalls.
+After the success of Loves of a Blonde (1965), Forman, along with fellow screenwriters Ivan Passer and Jaroslav Papoušek, could not concentrate on their follow-up screenplay and so went to the small north Bohemian town of Vrchlabí to hole up in a hotel and write.
+"One evening, to amuse ourselves, we went to a real firemen's ball," Forman recalled.
 "What we saw was such a nightmare that we couldn't stop talking about it.
 So we abandoned what we were writing on to start this script."

 The movie was shot in a typical local Palace of Culture, "Na střelnici" in Vrchlabí.
 Most of the actors were not professional actors (e.g. Josef Šebánek, Milada Ježková).
-To shoot the natural sound of their voices it was necessary to have silence on-set, so during the actors' dialogue scenes the band merely pretended to play and the dancing couples wore woollen socks or slippers.
+To shoot the natural sound of their voices it was necessary to have silence on-set, so during the actors' dialogue scenes the band merely pretended to play and the dancing couples wore wool socks or slippers.
+According to Forman, it was Italian film producer Carlo Ponti's $65,000 that enabled the film to be shot in color.